 This is well worth considering since the benefits of owning the freehold of your flat (by way of a share of the freehold of the building) can be substantial.

-The most obvious advantage of owning a share of the freehold means that you will part-own the ground and structure of you’re the building that your flat forms part of outright, in legal terms.
-This give you more control over your own home.
+The most obvious advantage of owning a share of the freehold means that you will part-own the ground and structure of the building that your flat forms part of outright, in legal terms.
+This gives you more control over your own home.

 For instance, if you want to make any major home improvements such as building or extension works, an external freeholder would be unlikely to approve such plans, while a group of residents owning the freehold might be more favourably inclined.